vincentsordo/ExampleNodeApp/README.md

 # ExampleNodeApp

 This project was created to document what is required to deploy a simple node application using Docker and AWS Elastic Beanstalk.
 Additionally I included information about creating SSL certificates with ACM and using AWS Route 53.
-When I was working on projects I wasn't able to easily find all this information and I hope this repository helps others who have struggled with deploying to code to AWS.
+When I was working on projects I wasn't able to easily find all this information and I hope this repository helps others who have struggled with deploying code to AWS.

 ## Steps
 1. Clone this repository: https://github.com/vincentsordo/ExampleNodeApp